Copyright and the Public Domain

 A Musical Work and a Sound Recording of a Musical Work have separate and extremely different copyright protection.

-Musical Work, Song, Composition Lyrics, Melody, and Musical Arrangement of Notes that Define a Song or Musical Composition Sheet Music Sound Recording The Process of Fixing Music or Sound on a Medium that can Reproduce and Play Back the Music upon Demand CD, Record, MP3, WAV
+Musical Work, Song, Composition Lyrics, Melody, and Musical Arrangement of Notes that Define a Song or Musical Composition Sheet Music Sound Recording The Process of Fixing Music that can Play Back the Music upon Demand.
+Your Ears Hear Recordings.
+CD, Record, MP3, WAV

 For example, The children's song, "Mary Had A Little Lamb" is absolutely in the public domain worldwide, and it can be freely used by anyone.
 However, in the USA, no sound recordings of "Mary Had A Little Lamb" are in the public domain.
 It is imperative that you understand the difference between a musical work and a sound recording when using public domain music.